caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 I purchased my Maslow kit from [MAKER MADE](https://makermade.com/).

-I decided to use the OPENBUILDS [C-Beam Linear Actuator](https://openbuildspartstore.com/c-beam-linear-actuator-bundle/) as the basis for my Z-axis.
+I decided to use the OPENBUILDS [250mm C-Beam Linear Actuator](https://openbuildspartstore.com/c-beam-linear-actuator-bundle/) as the basis for my Z-axis.
 There is no need to purchase the stepper motor as it will not work with the Maslow.

-This only works with the Rigid R2911 router.
+#### Pros
+* router moves repeatably and accurately in the Z-direction
+* router doesn't shift in the x and y-directions when moving in the z-direction
+* router moves faster in the z-direction

+#### Cons
+* cost ~$150
+* alignment
+* dust collection

 Below are the three main pieces that need to be 3D printed.

-**Router Clamp** - this connects the router to the carriage of the linear actuator
+**Router Clamp** - this connects the Rigid R2911 router to the carriage of the linear actuator

 ![](maslow_z_axis_router_clamp.png)